 This, however, begs the question of how such criteria is to be interpreted by the Permanent 5 members (P5) of the Security Council in sanctioning a military response against another state.

 Questions of National, Economic and Financial interests coupled with geopolitical assessments involving state loyalties owed to other states would inevitably feature in the decision making of the UN Security Council.

 Although Hehir notes that the ICISS criticizes the ‘unrepresentative nature of the P5 and its lack of accountability to the General Assembly’ , it is arguable that the R2P doctrine fails to provide a clear, democratically supportable basis for legitimate military forms of Humanitarian intervention.

 For instance, the suggestion of the ICISS that the ‘matter should be taken to the General Assembly’ in the event that the Security Council did not act when a crisis passed the just cause threshold'(Hehir) seems to circumvent the controversies raised by the R2P doctrine rather than solve them.

 Noam Chomsky’s views on the dilemmas posed by Humanitarian Intervention

 Chomsky’s analysis of the dilemmas posed by Humanitarian intervention by States remind us of the historical and contemporary pretexts and metanarratives offered by hegemonic powers and colonizers of the past in justifying military intervention in States engaging in crimes like genocide against its people.

-Although I appreciate Chomsky’s scepticism, i tend to support Gallagher’s contention that the ‘the debate over humanitarian intervention has suffered from a terrible tendency to group different types of conflicts together.’
+Although appreciative of Chomsky’s skepticism, I’m inclined to support Gallagher’s contention that ‘the debate over humanitarian intervention has suffered from a terrible tendency to group different types of conflicts together.’